What if I earn more/less than the income requirements?

 The Housing Foundation expects you to fully own your home after 15 years.
 If you do not own it outright by then, the Housing Foundation will charge you interest on the share of the house that you do not own.

-How do I apply for the Affordable Equity Programme?
+How do I apply for the Shared Ownership Programme?

 Check out our Step by Step Guide for our basic criteria.
 Then follow the link to our Online Registration Form.